-Students working towards an ocean engineering degree gain fundamental expertise in chemistry, math and physics and build in-depth knowledge of coastal processes, ocean systems and design technologies.
-Whether you want to develop a new way of preventing coastal erosion, design jetties and seawalls, or become a naval architect, an ocean engineering degree from Florida Tech develops a strong background in engineering with experience in environmental science and instrumentation.
+Students working toward an ocean engineering degree gain fundamental expertise in chemistry, math, and physics, and build in-depth knowledge of coastal processes, ocean systems, and design technologies.
+Whether you want to become a naval architect, or develop a new way of preventing coastal erosion, design jetties, and seawalls, an ocean engineering degree from Florida Tech develops a strong background in engineering with experience in environmental science and instrumentation.

-Studying for an ocean engineering degree at Florida Tech gives students a unique opportunity to study in a marine environment given the university's close proximity to the Atlantic Ocean.
-For example, ocean engineering is field intensive and seagoing; students often participate in research projects on board chartered vessels in the open sea.
+Studying for an ocean engineering degree at Florida Tech gives students a unique opportunity to study in a marine environment—the university is just over the causeway from the Atlantic Ocean.
+Ocean engineering is field-intensive and seagoing; students often participate in research projects on board-chartered vessels in the open sea.

 The undergraduate aerospace engineering, biomedical engineering, chemical engineering, civil engineering, computer engineering, electrical engineering, mechanical engineering, ocean engineering and software engineering programs are accredited by the Engineering Accreditation Commission of ABET.

-Facilities are important to any ocean engineering university, and Florida Tech doesn't disappoint.
-In addition the shared ocean science labs, ocean engineers have access to laboratories for fluid mechanics, wave dynamics, underwater technology, corrosion and biofouling, instrumentation, materials and electronics.
+Facilities are important to any ocean engineering university, and Florida Tech does not disappoint.
+In addition to the shared ocean science labs, ocean engineers have access to laboratories for fluid mechanics, wave dynamics, underwater technology, corrosion and biofouling, instrumentation, materials, and electronics.

 Ocean engineering internship opportunities provide our students with hands-on work experience to prepare them for the career world.
 Some of the companies providing ocean engineering internship experiences are:

-Alongside research conducted during ocean engineering internship experiences, opportunities for research in local ecosystems are plentiful for Florida Tech students.
+Opportunities for research in local ecosystems are plentiful for Florida Tech students.
 Student field projects allow ocean engineering majors to design and create functioning projects for a variety of uses, all tested in real-world oceanic environments.
-Ocean engineers have access to laboratories for fluid mechanics, wave dynamics, underwater technology, corrosion and biofouling, instrumentation, materials and electronics.
+Ocean engineers have access to laboratories for fluid mechanics, wave dynamics, underwater technology, corrosion and biofouling, instrumentation, materials, and electronics.

 Past student research projects included:

 Students frequently patent their work on such innovative projects.
-Student field projects put Florida Tech students in a very competitive position when looking for ocean engineering internship opportunities and careers.
+Student field projects put Florida Tech students in a very competitive position when looking for ocean engineering careers.